thaetim/Minimal-Tools/README.md

 ## Customization

-You can customize the application by modifying the script.
-You can change the colors, window size, or add additional features according to your requirements.
+You can change the colors, window size, or add additional features by modifying the `tasklist.py` script.

 ## License